georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 Similar to selected elements, Inkscape also passes selected nodes to extensions.
 In inkscape we use the node selection tool to select nodes on a path.
-For example, the drawing below shows that the first two nodes are selected (blue dots).
+For example, the drawing below shows that the first two nodes are selected (blue square dots).
 When we click the apply button on an extension interface, the extension receives several `--selected-nodes=...` arguments.